IBM/aspera-cli/container/README.md

 - Build the image for the local version number in the current repository or the remote one
 - creates tags for both the version and `latest`

+> [!NOTE]
-> **Note:** This target creates the `Dockerfile` from an `ERB` (embedded Ruby) template.
+> This target creates the `Dockerfile` from an `ERB` (embedded Ruby) template.
-A template is used as it allows some level of customization to tell where to take the gem from.
+> A template is used as it allows some level of customization to tell where to take the gem from.

 Then, to push to the image registry (both tags: version and `latest`):